Amazon's Cyber Monday 2018 deals are here!

 Bose SoundSport Wireless: $100 at Walmart and Amazon ($50 off)Sarah Tew/CNET

-Bose's popular wireless sports headphone are on sale for $100 at a few different retailers for Black Friday.
+Bose's popular wireless sports headphone are on sale for $100 at a few different retailers for Black Friday weekend and Cyber Monday.

 It's $69, waterproof and provides a great sound for such a small speaker.

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 11 a.m.
-PT.
-Update: This specific deal has disappeared as of Nov.
-23 at 5:35 p.m.
-ET but is expected to reappear on Nov.
-24 as part of Amazon's Cyber Monday Deals Week.
-You might still see the deal at checkout as long as your cart has both the plug and an Echo device.